nicklasb/Controller/README.md

 ## Platform

 ### Software
-This is an esp-idf project, but as I like platform IO, so I use the /src rather than /main folder structure.
+This is an esp-idf project, but as I also like PlatformIO, I use /src rather than /main folder structure.
 Otherwise it looks the same.
 Also not sure why esp-idf wants to deviate from the norm.

 ### Hardware

-- LilyGO-T-SIM7000G ()
+- LilyGO-T-SIM7000G
     - With built-in GSM and GPS-modules
     - ESP32 WROVER-E
 - ILI9488 4" TFT